In This Dark Comedy, Song Joong Ki Is a Mafia Lawyer With an Anti-Hero Vibe

 Meanwhile, Yeo Bin’s Hong Cha Yeong is a lawyer from one of the most prestigious legal firms in Korea.
 “She's a character that is not driven by what is good or bad, but what is to her advantage or disadvantage.”
 On the other hand, we have Taecyeon, who plays the role of the naive Jang Jun Woo.
 “Some people who look at my character might think to themselves, ‘How in the world did this person pass the bar?’ so he's a very charming character as an intern lawyer of the firm.”

-There are scenes shot in Italy and lines spoken in Italian.
+There are lines spoken in Italian.

 “The big picture that the director wanted to portray was the differences that arise as Vincenzo comes to Korea,” Joong Ki explains.
 A lot of scenes and elements tried to incorporate “something that's uniquely Italian.”
 He reveals that he worked with an Italian tutor and studied Italian for the show.